RedHatQE/openshift-python-wrapper/scripts/resource/README.md

 ### Limitations

-The script only work on Kind that have `spec`, for example, Kind like `secret` will not work
+The script only work on Kind that have `spec`, for example, Kind like `Secret` and `ConfigMap` will not work.